Monster of Florence

-Law enforcement conducted several investigations into the cases over many years.
-In 1996, Italy's Supreme Court of Cassation in final instance annulled the acquittal on appeal of Pietro Pacciani and sent the case back to another section of the Florence Court of Assizes of Appeal for a new second-instance trial that was not held due to the death of Pacciani in 1998.
+Law enforcement conducted several investigations into the murders over many years.
+In 1996, Italy's Supreme Court of Cassation in final instance annulled the acquittal on appeal of Pietro Pacciani and sent the case back to another section of the Florence Court of Assizes of Appeal for a new second-instance trial, which was not held due to Pacciani's death in 1998.
 In 2000, the Supreme Court of Cassation convicted in final instance Mario Vanni and Giancarlo Lotti for five and four of the eight double murders, respectively.
-They had been charged with being part of an alleged group of murderers that became known in the popular press as the "Snack Buddies" (compagni di merende) following the courtroom protestation of Vanni that the group were merely friends who would frequently get together in local bars and restaurants for a bite to eat.
+They had been charged with being part of an alleged group of murderers that became known in the popular press as the Snack Buddies (compagni di merende) following the courtroom protestation of Vanni that the group were merely friends who would frequently get together in local bars and restaurants for meals.
 Lotti had confessed to the murders and called in Pacciani and Vanni as accomplices; Lotti and Fernando Pucci's testimonies were decisive for the convictions, while Giovanni Faggi was acquitted.

-Beyond what was established by the final sentence of 2000, physical evidence such as DNA and fingerprints attributable to the Monster's accomplices have never been found at the numerous crime scenes, the serial killer's firearm (a presumed Beretta handgun with which he signed his crimes) has never been traced, and the anatomical parts removed from some of his female victims have not been found; in 1985, the Florence Prosecutor's Office received a letter including the breast flap of a victim.
-Since the 1990s and 2000s, the prosecutors of Florence and Perugia (after the suspicious death of Francesco Narducci in the lake Trasimeno) have engaged in numerous investigations aimed at identifying the material perpetrators of the double murders and then the possible instigators.
-The investigations have also focused on a possible motive of an esoteric nature, which would have pushed one or more people to commission the crimes, without arriving at any objective confirmation.
+Beyond what was established by the final sentence of 2000, physical evidence such as DNA and fingerprints attributable to the Monster's accomplices have never been found at the numerous crime scenes, the killer's firearm (a presumed Beretta handgun with which he signed his crimes) has never been traced and the anatomical parts removed from some of his female victims have not been found; in 1985, the Florence Prosecutor's Office received a letter including the breast flap of a victim.
+Since the 1990s and 2000s, prosecutors in Florence and Perugia (after the suspicious death of Francesco Narducci in Lake Trasimeno) have engaged in numerous investigations aimed at identifying both the material perpetrators and possible instigators of the murders.
+The investigations have also focused on a possible motive of an esoteric nature, which would have pushed one or more people to commission of the crimes, without arriving at any objective confirmation.
 Despite the many investigations and hypotheses made over the years, including in the 2010s and 2020s, the case remains unsolved.